adlh/example_api_appointments/README.md

 #DEPENDENCIES:

-This project was written under a virtualenv using python 3.3 and the requirements listed on the `requirements.txt` file

-Also, to get this project running, you'll need npm to install js dependencies.
+You'll need to setup a virtualenv using python 3.3 and you'll need npm to install bower and the js assets (defined in bower.json)

 #INSTALLATION: